The ANA welcomes members at every career level and offers benefits tailored to your needs.

-Senior Fellows are those Fellows who have attained the age of 70, are no longer active in the field of neurology, and who have requested a change in your membership, please send an email to our Membership Coordinator at firstname.lastname@example.org
+Senior Fellows are those Fellows who have attained the age of 70, are no longer active in the field of neurology.
+To request a change in your membership, please send an email to our Membership Coordinator at firstname.lastname@example.org

 - Corresponding Fellows ($340/year; $215/year for developing countries)

-Corresponding Fellows are those who reside outside the United States or Canada and who have received their first promotion to the position of the equivalent of the United States or Canadian associate professor, full professor or Chair, at an ACGME equivalent institution.
-Those who reside in a country designated by the World Bank as low and lower-middle income pay discounted dues.
+Corresponding Fellows are those who reside outside of the United States or Canada and who have received their first promotion to the position of the equivalent of the United States or Canadian associate professor, full professor or Chair, at an ACGME equivalent institution.
+Those who reside in a country designated by the World Bank as low and lower-middle-income pay discounted dues of $215 per year.

 - Corresponding Members ($170/year)

 Corresponding Members are those who reside outside the United States or Canada and who have attained a full-time faculty position at a recognized institution.